July 20, 2014

 The federal government will give utmost consideration to Sarawak’s request for higher oil and gas royalties, said Datuk Seri Najib Razak.

 The Prime Minister said the federal government had no qualms in negotiating on any matters with the state government over its interests.

 “The federal government will give utmost consideration to this matter (request for higher oil and gas royalties),” he said at the Malaysia Gawai Dayak Open House 2014 at Dataran Kipas here tonight.

 Sarawak Yang Dipertua Negeri Tun Abdul Taib Mahmud and Chief Minister Tan Sri Adenan Satem were present.

 July 21, 2014

 Buy my recommendations, or through my Amazon store.
+Or get the Young Turks series (all 4 books).
 Where are those corporate sponsors?
 Or throw donations at me.
-I need RM360 to get The Star ePaper
+I need RM360 to get The Star ePaper.

 - I’m looking for a senior process engineer, 7+ years experience.
 Also looking for technical safety persons, metering / measurement engineers and other seniors you think will catch my eye.

 - Talisman is looking for people.
-Go and bug them here, or send a snail mail your cv here.
+Have they got new acreage?
+Go and bug them here.